IRATI/demonstrator/README.md

 ### 4.2 **dif** declarations

-A **dif** declaration is gives information about how a single node partecipates in a specific N-DIF.
+A **dif** declaration gives information about how a single node partecipates in a specific N-DIF.
 It is used to specify what N-1 (lower) DIFs are used by the node to partecipate in the N-DIF.

 Consequently, for each normal DIF there will be a separate **dif** declaration